 How do school leaders make strategic decisions regarding the provision of choice for MFL GCSE?

-Staff respondents in schools where languages were taught reported that in more than half of schools (52.3%), all students were able to choose (Table 4).
+Staff responses showed that in 52.3% of the schools where languages were taught, all students were able to choose a MFL (Table 4).

 [Table 4 near here]

 Respondents who selected ‘some students can choose’ (n = 26) were then asked how this was decided.
-Several of the comments given under ‘other’ were found to in fact refer to the concepts provided as response options, and so these responses were allocated to the appropriate category in the coding grid.
+Several of the comments given under ‘other’ were found to refer to the concepts provided as response options, and so these responses were allocated to the appropriate category in the coding grid.
 The remaining five ‘other’ responses included two referring to students’ interest in or enthusiasm for the subject and two referring to the Progress 8 performance measure.4 One respondent indicated only that it was a decision made by the senior leadership team.
 Response breakdown is shown in Table 5.

 [Table 5 near here]